 What is Costa Rican Culture Like?

 Costa Ricans are very loving, gregarious and outgoing people.
 There is a reason why the slogan of the country is pura vida!
-It means pure life in English and they say this for everything good.
+It means pure life in English.
+They say this for everything good.
 They use it as a greeting, a goodbye, as a way to say thanks or a way to describe how life has been.
-They’re laid back, relaxed people who like to enjoy what life has given them.
+Costa Ricans, nicknamed “Ticos” are generally laid back people who don’t worry too much about the responsibilities of life.
+Instead of taking everything so seriously, stressing out and overworking, they enjoy what is given to them.

 Since the country depends heavily on tourism and their reputation as an eco-friendly country, the locals love to teach and share their knowledge, experience and love of nature and wildlife.
 Their culture is very friendly and they want every visitor to have a great time in their country which is one of the reasons why tourists love Costa Rica so much – the people!